tizzo/vagrant-logstash-graylog2/README.md

 # Puppet Graylog2 Logstash

-This project provides an example
+This project provides an example of how to setup Logstash and Graylog2 to collect logs using a Drupal site as the example application.

 ## Installation